Gullwolf/Gullwolf/README.md

-- 👋 Hi, I’m @Gullwolf
+Hello, I’m @Gullwolf.
-- 👀 I’m interested in creating systems that people will use throughout their day to day, and things that simulate real world examples.
+-I’m passionate about developing practical systems that integrate into everyday life and creating simulations that reflect real-world scenarios.
-- 🌱 I’m currently learning 3D printing and API use inside of Python.
+-Currently, I’m expanding my skills in 3D printing and working with APIs in Python.
-- 💞️ I’m looking to collaborate on ...
+-I’m open to collaborative projects, particularly those focused on innovative system design or educational tools.
-- 📫 How to reach me georgeocook1@gmail.com
+-You can reach me at georgeocook1@gmail.com.

 <!---
 Gullwolf/Gullwolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.